Duan Jilujuan: Later reign

 In 313, Wang Jun summoned Jilujuan to participate in another campaign against Shi Le, but this time, Jilujuan did not respond.
 In anger, Wang Jun bribed the Tuoba tribe to campaign against the Duan and called the Murong tribe and other local commanders to join in as well.
 The head of the Tuoba, Tuoba Yilu sent his son, Tuoba Liuxiu to join Wang Jun's forces, but Jilujuan defeated him.
 Meanwhile, the head of the Murong, Murong Hui ordered his son, Murong Han to attack the Duan.
 Murong Han captured Tuhe and Xincheng (新城; northeast of present-day Shenyang, Liaoning) commanderies, but when he reached Yangle (陽樂; southwest of present-day Yi County, Liaoning), he was informed of Liuxiu's defeat, so he retreated to Tuhe.

 In 314, Shi Le annexed You province after he defeated and executed Wang Jun.
 Around this time, Wang Jun's official, Yang Yu fled to Lingzhi (令支, in present-day Qian'an, Hebei), the base of the Duan.
 Jilujuan, having heard of his fame, summoned him and treated him well, appointing him as a minister.
 While Jilujuan continued to uphold his neutrality, his brother Duan Pidi was offered by the rebel general, Liu Han (劉翰) control over Wang Jun's former base in Jicheng.
 Pidi accepted and affirmed his loyalty to Jin by opposing Shi Le, which Jilujuan appears to neither condoned nor condemned.

 In 317, Jilujuan was one of the many officials to submit a memorial to the Prince of Langye, Sima Rui to take the imperial throne at Jiankang.
-That same year, Duan Pidi and Liu Kun were planning to campaign against Shi Le, and they asked Jilujuan, Duan Mopei and Duan Shefuchen to join them at Gu'an.
-While Jilujuan and Shefuchen initially obliged, Mopei refused to follow as he strongly supported Shi Le.
+That same year, Duan Pidi and Liu Kun were planning to campaign against Shi Le, and they asked Jilujuan, Duan Mobo and Duan Shefuchen to join them at Gu'an.
+While Jilujuan and Shefuchen initially obliged, Mobo refused to follow as he strongly supported Shi Le.
 He even told Jilujuan and Shefuchen that it would be shameful to be accepting orders from a junior kinsman, and that Pidi would likely claim full credit for the campaign if it were successful.
 In the end, Jilujuan and Shefuchen withdrew, and Pidi was forced to drop the campaign.

 Jilujuan died of illness in 318.
 His son was too young to succeed him at the time, so he was instead succeeded by his uncle, Shefuchen.